History of Dedham, Massachusetts, 1635–1699: Swamps, bogs, and meadows

+Sawmills

+In 1699, with the town fed up with conflict between two mill owners on Mother Brook, Ezra Morse's dam was removed, and Morse was given 40 acres of land near the Neponset River at Tiot in compensation.
+He would go on to open a new mill there, in what is today Norwood, Massachusetts, next to a sawmill that Joshua Fisher and Eleazer Lusher opened in 1664.
+Permission for the mill in the cedar swamp was granted in 1658.

+Thomas Clapp built a sawmill soon after arriving in Dedham in 1661, though the location is unknown, but forfeited it to the town in 1674.
+Joshua Fisher, and his cousin, Daniel Fisher, built another saw mill on the Charles River in 1683.

+The mills were carefully controlled by the town, with tax abatements and non-compete clauses providing incentives for owners.
+Contracts with saw mill owners also outlined the terms of payment and listed the areas where trees could be cut down for milling.
+The area of what is today Westwood proved to be such a profitable area for harvesting and milling pine trees that it became known as Clapboard Trees Parish.

 Animals

 Wild animals were an issue, and the town placed a bounty on several of them.
 Upon producing an inch and a half of a rattlesnake, plus the rattle, the killer was entitled to six pence.
 A ten shilling bounty was placed on wolves, and was frequently paid, in addition to a bounty on wildcats.
 In 1638, seven-year-old John Dwight disappeared in the woods near Wigwam Pond, an area known to be particularly infested with wolves.
 Between 1650 and 1672, more than 70 wolves were killed in Dedham.

 For a short period of time, the Town employed professional hunters and a pack of dogs.
 Dogs could also be a problem, though.
 In 1651, the Town deputized Joshua Fisher to keep them from disturbing people in the meetinghouse.
 On May 27, 2647, Daniel Fisher gave a parcel of land to the Town for use as an animal pound but reserved the right to cut the trees on it.

 A great black boar, eight feet long, walked into town in November 1677.
 Nearly every man in town was assembled around it with his musket before they could subdue it.
 Eventually it would take 13 bullets before it was killed.